-- Why do you want to be an administrative assistant?
+- Why do you want to become an administrative assistant?

-- What do you want to accomplish in this job?
+- What do you want to accomplish on this position?

-- This job is quite repetitive.
+- This job is repetitive.
 What would motivate you to do it well every day?

 - What are your strengths and weaknesses?

 - Do you have any experience with multitasking?
-How did you handle it?
+How did you handle it in the past?

 - Can you work with MS Office?
-On a scale from 1 to 10, how would you rate your computer skills?
+How would you rate your skills with the software?

 - Do you have any experience with reporting?

 - Have you ever managed a small team?
-What challenges did you face?
+What challenges did you face while managing the team?

-- Tell me a little more about your experience (education)?
+- Tell me something about your experience (education)?

-- What has been your biggest failure and greatest success so far?
+- What do you consider your biggest failure, and your greatest success?

-- How do you ensure to keep top notch qualification for this job?
+- How do you ensure to keep your qualification up to date?

-- What do you think will be your daily job if we choose you?
+- What do you think will be your job here?

 - Do you have any questions?